SupachotT/API_Service/Web_Service_Gin/README.md

 # Web Service
 This project is for create Restful API

-## Format to GET or POST in PowerShell using Crul.exe
+## Format to GET or POST in PowerShell using crul.exe

 ### GET